 Ankara has a pretty bad reputation in Istanbul.
-The saying in Istanbul is that “the most beautiful thing in Ankara is the road back to Istanbul” and “it doesn’t even have a sea!”
-Everyone, even many Ankara locals, mock it for being an ugly and boring city of grey suits.
+The saying is that “the most beautiful thing in Ankara is the road back to Istanbul” and “it doesn’t even have a sea!”
+Everyone, even many Ankara locals, mocks it for being an ugly and boring city of grey suits.
 As the capital of the country and home to countless government offices the grey suits part is totally true and I was headed to Ankara to meet with a bunch of these grey suits.

-The residence permit requirements changed (as it seems to do every month) and so I was headed to the Ministry of Foreign Affairs office to get some fancy stamps.
+The residence permit requirements changed (as they seem to do every month) so I was headed to the Ministry of Foreign Affairs office to get some fancy stamps.
 I bought a ticket for the first train out of Istanbul and a return for the last train back to Istanbul thinking it would only take a few hours.
 I was oh so wrong.
 The office opens at 9:00 AM and I got there at 10:30 only to find myself the 120th person in line.
 They were only going to take eighty people that day.
 So I decided to spend the night and come back the next morning at 6:00.
 I got to the office before the sun was up the next day, waited outside in the 5°c weather, made some Iraqi, Chadian, Cameroonian, and local friends, then, once I finally got into the office, had my papers rejected.

 And so I had the privilege of visiting Ankara again a couple of weeks later!

-When I went the second time I was much better prepared; I brought clothes with me for one, and, to top it off I brought Fred with me!
+When I went the second time I was much better prepared; I brought clothes with me, for one, and to top it off I brought Fred with me!
 The most positive person in the world!

-Prepared with a few changes of clothes in my bag and a Fred at my side I again boarded the medium-speed train to Ankara (they call it a high-speed train but when I look out the window and see the cars passing us I’m not convinced)!
+Prepared with a few changes of clothes in my bag and a Fred at my side I again boarded the medium-speed train to Ankara (they call it a high-speed train but when I look out the window and see the cars passing us I’m not convinced!).

 We arrived a day early so that we could explore the city a bit and see if we could find any little treasures hidden in the city of grey suits.

-Our first stop, after evading a hilarious old lady that was trying to adopt us, was the Museum of Anatolian Civilizations.
-This is my favorite museum in Turkey.
-The focus of the museum is much narrower than most other archaeological museums and basically only has displays of stone-age to early iron-age finds from the Hattian, Hittites, Urartu, Phrygian, and other lesser known civilizations; in other words items from peoples you won’t find anywhere else in the world.
+Our first stop, after evading a hilarious old lady who was trying to adopt us, was the Museum of Anatolian Civilizations.
+This is my favourite museum in Turkey.
+The focus of the museum is much narrower than most other archaeological museums and basically only has displays of stone-age to early iron-age finds from the Hattian, Hittites, Urartu, Phrygian, and other lesser known civilizations; in other words, items from peoples you won’t find anywhere else in the world.
 If you’ve been to a number of the ruined cities of Central Anatolia and Eastern Turkey, then this is a great place to stop and see what was uncovered in Turkey’s numerous digs.

 Before heading to the Canadian Consulate the next morning we made a quick climb up to one of Ankara’s most famous sights: Ankara Castle.

 It was better than I expected.
 This ancient hill in the middle of the city is heavily fortified but the citadel at the peak of the hill has an astounding view of the city.
-The neighborhood within the walls is an odd mix of semi-abandoned slum and tourist village.
+The neighbourhood within the walls is an odd mix of semi-abandoned slum and tourist village.
 The buildings along the main path leading from the lower gate to the citadel are quaint, well restored, classic Turkish homes that are now used as cafes, art galleries, museums, and boutique hotels.
-Just a few hundred feet away the same classic homes are in crumbling disrepair and house many of Ankara’s poor population.
+Just a few hundred feet away similar classic homes are in crumbling disrepair and house many of Ankara’s poor population.

-The Canadian Embassy is on a long steep hill that we had to walk because we got off at the wrong stop.
+The Canadian Embassy is on a long steep hill that we had to walk up because we got off at the wrong bus stop.
 After that appointment we went to the notary who told us to go to the translator first.
 From the translator we went to the notary again which was closed.
 Then again to the notary, then back to the translator, back to the notary, then we headed back to the hotel only to get a call saying there was an issue and had to go back to the notary!
 We walked that stupid hill so many times!